Hamlin appears during Super Bowl event to receive award – KION546

 “Giving back to my community has always been a part of who I am,” Hamlin said.
 “I’m thankful for my father, who’s right here behind me, growing up watching him doing community days in our community.
 I always was waiting on my time when it came.”

 Hamlin collapsed on the field after a collision with a Cincinnati Bengals player and had to be resuscitated before being taken away by ambulance.
-He was released from a Buffalo hospital on Jan.
-11 and started visiting the Bills facility.
+He spent nearly a week in a Cincinnati hospital before being flown to Buffalo, where he spent a couple of days in the hospital before being released on Jan.
+11.

+Hamlin started visiting the Bills’ facility shortly after that and attended Buffalo’s divisional game against Cincinnati, receiving a rousing ovation when he was shown on the video board.

+He still faces a long recovery.
+Hamlin’s marketing representative Jordon Rooney said on Jan.
+20 that the 24-year-old was still requiring oxygen and regular heart monitoring to ensure there are no setbacks.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL